hylo-lang/specification/spec.md

 2. A member modifier may appear at most once in a declaration.

-3. The `static` may only apply to a binding declaration, a function declaration, or a subscript declaration at type scope.
+3. The `static` modifier may only apply to a binding declaration, a function declaration, or a subscript declaration at type scope.

 4. A receiver modifier may only appear in a function declaration or a subscript declaration at type scope.